Off The Grid Kratky Method - No Soil or Power Required

 The results were amazing, every Basil plant using this Kratky method grew faster, thicker and better than anything grown in deep water culture or the other hydroponic methods.
 This method of growing plants is not new.
 Most of the attention and expense in hydroponics goes into other systems that use high power lights, water pumps and air pumps.
 Those systems for growing plants require much time and money for success.

-This Kratky system is a cheap and easy way to grow food that anyone can do even if they do not have any prior experience growing plants.
-This is important because the soil quality in the US is getting more and more polluted.
-You can still buy nice soil at stores but who wants to spend $7.00 for 1 cubic foot of soil.
+This Kratky system is a cheap and easy way to grow food or flowers that anyone can do even if they do not have any prior experience growing plants.
+This is important because the soil quality in every country is getting more and more polluted.
+You can still buy nice soil at stores but who wants to spend $7.00 for 1 cubic foot of potting soil.
 Many people still compost but that also takes time and resources.
-This method works great with almost no money needed.
-We will cover how to make this Kratky set up and what you will need to do this cheaply from reused or re-purposed materials.
+The Kratky method works great with almost no money or labor needed.
+We will cover how to make a Kratky set up and what you will need to do this cheaply from reused or re-purposed materials.

 Building Your System – You will need: